Presenting Our New Laser for Periodontal Treatment: the Millennium PerioLase

 Other Treatment Lasers

 Our office now has two lasers for periodontal treatment: the new Nd:YAG Millennium PerioLase and the DEKA Ultra Speed CO2.
-Each has its own distinct wavelength and each is better suited for certain procedures.
+Each has its own distinct wavelength and each is best suited for certain procedures.
 For instance, the Nd: YAG Millennium PerioLase may be used for operculectomies, periodontal abscess debridement, fibroma removal, as well as periodontal disease treatment.

 The CO2 laser has specific advantages for certain periodontal procedures, including frenulectomys, reduction of gingival hyperplasia, vaporization of mucosa during implant recovery, coagulation of donor sites following soft tissue autografting, papilloma removal, and for crown lengthening.
 The CO2 laser is well suited for periodontics because of its ability to produce hemostasis during and after surgery; to reduce post-surgical pain, swelling, and scarring while decreasing surgical time.